Sarah Jones | chair

-Through my work, I've been fortunate to visit schools around the country and collaborate with teachers and researchers.
-I've seen that children learn best when there are supportive relationships and high expectations held between the children, their teachers and their whānau.
-Shotover Primary is an exciting opportunity to build a school as we build a community.
+Through my work in the education sector over the years, I've seen that children learn best when there are supportive relationships and high expectations held between children, their teachers and their whānau.
+I understand what makes a school that engages, inspires and extends our children.
+Being on the board is an exciting opportunity to build a great school at the same time as we build a strong community.

-Peter Wilson was born in Riverton and brought up on a sheep, cattle and deer farm and during his teenage years used to come to Queenstown and Arrowtown for the Christmas holidays to run kids camps.
+Peter Wilson was born in Riverton and brought up on a sheep, cattle and deer farm.
+During his teenage years used to come to Queenstown and Arrowtown for the Christmas holidays to run kids camps.

 I’m married with three boys ranging in ages from primary school to high school.

 I am currently contracted as a Distance Facilitator for Southern Institute of Technology on their Diploma in Hospitality and Tourism Management course.
 The course is run as an extramural or distance learning course which I have been involved with for over a decade.

 During our years moving around New Zealand, this form of independent, self-motivated learning has inspired my commitment to the benefits of flexible learning opportunities for children.

 My involvement in school governance stems from 11 years working on various sized primary school boards of trustees around New Zealand.
 For me, education and student achievement is a very important value.